SalMireles/algorithms/readme.md

     > java QuickStart
     Hello, World.
     ```
-  3. If using vscode install coding pack for easier development: https://code.visualstudio.com/docs/java/java-tutorial
+  1. If using vscode install coding pack for easier development: https://code.visualstudio.com/docs/java/java-tutorial
       - This installs the following extensions:
         - `Extension Pack for Java`
         - `Debugger for Java`
         - `Maven for Java`
         - `Project Manager for Java`
         - `Test Runner for Java`
+ * Note: It turns out that IntelliJ is a much better choice for java development: https://www.jetbrains.com/idea/download/#section=mac

 <!-- ROADMAP -->